-The American or Canadian spring waters are generally better than the European ones, although Evian and Acqua Panna are excellent.
+The American or Canadian spring waters are generally better than the European ones, although Evian and Acqua Panna are excellent from Europe.
 Buying spring water in plastic bottles is okay.
 Sparkling spring water is okay, even if flavored.
 No sugar, however.

-Buying spring water in plastic jugs at the supermarket is perfectly safe, in my long experience with water.
+Buying spring water in plastic jugs at the supermarket is perfectly safe, in my experience.
 Another option is to have spring water delivered to your home in recycled plastic containers.

 A third option is to find a spring nearby where you can fill up your own containers, usually at no charge.
 Go to www.findaspring.com to locate a healthful spring near where you live.

 2. Quantity.
 Adults need to drink two and a half to three quarts or liters of water daily.
 An excellent habit is to drink up to 1 quart of healthful spring water upon arising in the morning.